geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-1.md

 ---
 # But, questions for the community?

-Is there outdated thinking within the community when it comes to resource description in a more URI-centric and relationally holistic way?
+Are 'traditional' notions of publication holding back the community when it comes to resource description in a more URI-centric and relationally dependent resource environment?

 *Possibly...*

+---
-**Attachment to outdated notions of publication?**
+# Attachment to outdated notions of publication? :thinking:

-- The prism of the 'published version' (Version of Record - VoR)
+Attachment to seeing things through the prism of the 'published version' (Version of Record - VoR)
+- Distorts purer / richer metadata modelling of publication lifecyles and scholarly entities
+	- Including Rioxx v 3.0
+- Prism reinforces the primacy of publishers and dysfunction in scholarly publishing
+- Reality is increasingly fluid and relational
+---

-**Lack of technical understanding of URIs, PIDs, and relational linking?**
+# Lack of technical understanding of URIs, PIDs, and relational linking? :thinking:

+The revenge of Linked Data and the Semantic Web...?
-- Improved understanding of web technology increasingly necessary
+- Improved understanding of web technology necessary
+- URIs, PIDs, relational linking and the role of distributed metadata
-- Working for the benefit of machines
+- Working for the benefit of machines as well as humans

 ---
 # Rioxx v 3.0